The Mindfulness Foodways

 4. Tsampa: The beginning of my exploration of a foodstuff that not only provides sustenance to the Tibetan people, but also their identity.
 It also offers some insight in where I can find my moments of mindfulness.

-6. Goi Ga: A discussion of how certain cuisines strive for balance, whether through tastes or cooking processes, and how when that balance is achieved, such as with this Vietnamese Chicken Salad, one is able to enjoy a wonderful meal.
+4. Goi Ga: A discussion continues about how one can strive for balance, whether through tastes or cooking processes, with this Vietnamese Chicken Salad, one is able to enjoy a wonderful meal.

 More posts are in the works, so please check back soon.